cloudbuilderspa/CloudNativeGuardiansKCSA/sections/2_Cluster_Setup/lab_guide_en.md

         *   `--authorization-mode`: Should include `Node,RBAC` (or other authorizers as appropriate).
         *   `--client-ca-file`: Specifies the CA for client certificate authentication.
         *   `--tls-cert-file` and `--tls-private-key-file`: Specifies the server certificate and private key for TLS.

+**Verification Point:** If `--anonymous-auth` was set to `true` (not recommended), how would that change the cluster's security posture regarding unauthenticated access?
     *   **Expected Outcome:** You should be able to identify how authentication and authorization are configured.
     *   **Security Note:** These flags define fundamental security settings.
 Misconfiguration can lead to unauthorized access.